 He says the program’s format has allowed him to pursue higher education, which otherwise would have been unattainable.
 “Being a single dad and working full time, I would’ve never been able to complete my degree without a program like this.
 Having a concentrated focus on one class at a time really helped me achieve what I wanted to do, which was to earn my bachelor’s,” Lopez says.
 “It wasn’t just the format, it was that the professors really challenge you to think outside the box and think about creative solutions to some of the issues we discussed.”

 What is public administration?
 A great career choice!
-If you want more information about public administration careers or information about the Bachelor of Public Administration degree at National University, please visit the program page on our website.
+If you want more information about public administration careers or information about the Bachelor of Public Administration degree, check out the program page.